tezos-commons/baseDAO/docs/registry.md

 `max_proposal_size`, `frozen_scale_value`, `frozen_extra_value`, `min_xtz_amount` and `max_xtz_amount`
 are parameters of the contract specified by the DAO creator.

-Note that by setting `frozen_scale_value` to 0 it's possible to require a constant of tokens to be locked.
+Note that by setting `frozen_scale_value` to 0 it's possible to require a constant number of tokens to be locked.

 ### Rejected proposal amount